-- 1. From the menu bar, select Accountant, Accountant Center. - 2.
-Click the Customize link in the Tools panel of the Accountant Center.
+- 1. From the menu bar, select Accountant, Accountant Center. - Click the Customize link in the Tools panel of the Accountant Center.
 The Customize Your List of Tools dialog box displays.
 See Figure A.3.

-Customize the Accountant Center to include those tools you use most often.
+Customize the Accountant Center to include the tools you use most often.

-- 3. From the Available Tools to Add list, select an action you want to add to the Chosen Tools to Add section and click the Add> button. - 4.
-Rearrange the order of the selected tools by selecting one in the Chosen Tools to Add list and then clicking the Move Up or Move Down button. - (Optional) To remove a tool, click the tool in the Chosen Tools to Add and then click the <Remove button. - Click OK to close the Customize Your List of Tools dialog box and your changes will now be displayed in your very own Accountant Center.
+- 3. From the Available Tools to Add list, select an action you want to add to the Chosen Tools to Add section and click the Add button. - 4.
+Rearrange the order of the selected tools by selecting one in the Chosen Tools to Add list and then clicking the Move Up or Move Down buttons. - (Optional) To remove a tool, click the tool in Chosen Tools to Add, and then click the <Remove button. - 6.
+Click OK to close the Customize Your List of Tools dialog box.
+Your changes display in your very own Accountant Center.